Let's Start Small

 Everyone plays one card, going clockwise.
 Highest card wins.

 If someone leads with a spade and you've got spades, you play a spade.
-Only when you've run out can you play something else.

 Before play begins, one suit gets crowned as 'trumps.'
 Trumps beat everything else.